Leaning tower of Pisa, with the statue of the cherubs holding the city insignia in their hands

 Important

-From the last example above, note that unlike in English, in Italian you don’t place a preposition at the end of a question (or really, at the end of any sentence).
+From the last example above, note that unlike in English, in Italian you don’t place a at the end of a question (or really, at the end of any sentence).
 If you use one with a preposition, you’ll always put it before the interrogative pronoun.

 The interrogative word ‘quale/i’ (which one(s))